andrebergvind/big-tech-financial-analysis/sql/sql-analysis-process.md

-The next step was to understand how efficiently companies convert revenue into profit.
+Next step was to understand how efficiently companies convert revenue into profit.
 Primarily, this step of the analysis focused on gross and net margins.
 The outcome favoured Microsoft and NVIDIA with stable increasing values of around 65% Gross margin and 36% Net margin in later years, substantially higher than their competitors.